Euphemia (empress): Succession of Justin I

 By 518, Justin had risen to the position of comes excubitorum ("Commander of the Excubitors", the imperial bodyguard).
 On the night hours of 8 July 518 – 9 July 518, Anastasius died and his silentarii summoned Justin and Celer to his deathbed.
 Celer was the magister officiorum and commander of the palace regiments of the Scholae palatinae.
 By morning the event had been announced through Constantinople.
 The high officials, including the recently appointed John of Cappadocia, Patriarch of Constantinople, were summoned to the Great Palace of Constantinople for the election of the new emperor.
 Meanwhile, the people were gathered in the Hippodrome of Constantinople and awaited the proclamation of a new emperor.

 Anastasius died childless, but had several known relatives.
-His brother Flavius Paulus had served as Roman consul in 496.
+His brother Paulus had served as Roman consul in 496.
 A sister-in-law, known as Magna, was mother to Irene and mother-in-law to Olybrius.
 This Olybrius was the son of Anicia Juliana and Areobindus.
 The daughter of Olybrius and Irene was named Proba.
 She married Probus and was mother to a younger Juliana.
 This younger Juliana married another Anastasius and was mother of Areobindus, Placidia, and a younger Proba.
 Another nephew of Anastasius was Flavius Probus, consul in 502.
 Caesaria, sister of Anastasius, married Secundinus.
 They were parents to Hypatius and Pompeius.
-Anastasius Paulus Probus Moschianus Probus Magnus, Roman Consul in 518 also was a great-nephew of Anastasius.
+Anastasius Paulus Probus Moschianus Probus Magnus, Roman consul in 518 also was a great-nephew of Anastasius.
 His daughter Juliana later married Marcellus, a brother of Justin II.
 The extensive family may well have included viable candidates for the throne.